quantranhong1999/james-cli/README.md

 {cli} user list
 ```

-### Update a user password
+### Update an user password
-Same than Create, but a user need to exist.
+Same than Create, but an user need to exist.

 If the user do not exist, then it will be created.